A clean and connected energy future for Alice Springs

 The organisations involved include Power and Water Corporation, Territory Generation, Jacana Energy, Desert Knowledge Australia, Ekistica, and the Arid Lands Environment Centre (ALEC).

-The Commonwealth Science and Industrial Research Organisation (CSIRO) is a Consortium Member, as well as the project’s Knowledge Sharing Partner.
+The Commonwealth Science and Industrial Research Organisation (CSIRO) is the Knowledge Sharing Partner for Alice Springs Future Grid, and has been instrumental in the project’s development.
 CSIRO Energy Systems Research Director, Dr John Ward, said Future Grid would deliver the knowledge and experience – community, economic and technical – to support a transition to 50% renewable energy by 2030 and provide the pathway to 100%.

 “The lessons we learn here will directly inform Australia’s clean energy transition,” Dr Ward said.